rapid7/insightconnect-plugins/rapid7_attackerkb/help.md

 # Description

-AttackerKB is a knowledge base of vulnerabilities and informed opinions on what makes them valuable (or not) targets for exploitation
+[Rapid7's AttackerKB](http://attackerkb.com/) is a knowledge base of vulnerabilities and informed opinions on what makes them valuable (or not) targets for exploitation

 # Key Features

-Identify key features of plugin.
+* Search for vulnerabilities
+* Obtain vulnerability assessment information

 # Requirements

-* Requires an API Key from the product
+* Requires an API Key

 # Documentation